mlflow/mlflow-go/docs/porting-a-new-endpoint.md

     return response
 ```

 We notice that `run_id` and `key` are required.
-Too avoid writing repeatitive code in Go, we make use of [Go validator](https://github.com/go-playground/validator) and use annotations to validate the incoming structs.
+To avoid writing repetitive code in Go, we make use of [Go validator](https://github.com/go-playground/validator) and use annotations to validate the incoming structs.

 To ensure parity, we need to update the input struct `DeleteTag` from the generated proto code ([pkg/protos/service.pb.go](../pkg/protos/service.pb.go)) with annotations. ⚠️ Since this file was generated, we don't want to modify it directly. ⚠️ Instead, we will configure validations in [validations.go](../magefiles/generate/validations.go).